-In previous years, the availability cost is calculated for peak and off-peak periods by comparing Synergy's total generation costs and generation quantities, with and without providing SR. This approach changed last year because Load Rejection Reserve (LRR), which is a reserve lower service accommodating the sudden disconnection of large loads, was also included in the modelling of the SWIS, and this meant that the cost impact of including LRR had to be separated from the cost of providing SR. LRR constraints were introduced to the Jacobs WEM model in mid- 2014 when modelling LRR costs for System Management.
+Prior to 2014, the availability cost was calculated for peak and off-peak periods by comparing Synergy's total generation costs and generation quantities, with and without providing SR. This approach changed last year because Load Rejection Reserve (LRR), which is a reserve lower service accommodating the sudden disconnection of large loads, was also included in the modelling of the SWIS, and this meant that the cost impact of including LRR had to be separated from the cost of providing SR. LRR constraints were introduced to the Jacobs WEM model in mid- 2014 when modelling LRR costs for System Management.
 To maximise the model accuracy it was decided to continue to use these enhancements in both last year's study and this year's study.
 The methodology for separating Synergy's cost of providing LRR from its cost of providing SR is given below.

-The formula for calculating the availability cost for providing a reserve service is as follows:
+The formula for calculating the availability cost for providing a set of reserve service(s), x, is as follows:

-Availability cost = GenCost\Res - GenCost\NRP + (GenQ\NRP - GenQ\Res)\SMP where:
+Availability cost $(x) = GenCost_Res(x) - GenCost_NRP(x) + (GenQ_NRP(x) - GenQ_Res(x))SMP(x)$ where:

-GenCost_Res = Synergy's total generation costs, including start-up costs, with reserve provision GenCost_NRP = Synergy's total generation costs, including start-up costs, without any reserve provision apart from LFAS GenQ_Res = Synergy's total generation volume, with reserve provision GenQ_NRP = Synergy's total generation volume, without any reserve provision apart from LFAS SMP = system marginal price with reserve provision
+$GenCost_Res(x) = Synergy's total generation costs, including start-up costs, with reserve provision for the set of reserve service(s) <math>x$

+GenCost_NRP(x) = Synergy's total generation costs, including start-up costs, without any reserve provision for the set of reserve service(s) x apart from LFAS3 service(s) x apart from LFAS

+$GenQ_Res(x)$ = Synergy's total generation volume, with reserve provision for the set of reserve service(s) x

+$GenQ_NRP(x)$ = Synergy's total generation volume, without any reserve provision for the set of reserve

+SMP(x) = system marginal price with reserve provision for the set of reserve service(s) x

-Reserve provision can refer to any type of reserve service.
-It is necessary to calculate the availability cost relative to a specific reserve configuration, since this is the only way to separate out the cost contribution of each reserve type.
-For example, the availability cost of providing Spinning Reserve can be modelled relative to a base case where Load Rejection Reserve is also modelled (where both market simulations include LRR), or relative to a base case where no Load rejection reserve is modelled (where neither market simulation includes LRR).
+It is necessary to calculate the availability cost relative to a specific set of reserve requirements, since this is the only way to separate out the cost contribution of each reserve type.
+For example, the availability cost of providing SR can be modelled relative to a base case where LRR is also modelled (where both market simulations include LRR), or relative to a base case where no LRR is modelled (where neither market simulation includes LRR).

-Simulation of Spinning Reserve costs in the previous study revealed that there is an interaction cost effect between the cost of providing Spinning reserve and the cost of providing Load Rejection reserve.
+Simulation of SR costs in the previous study revealed that there is often an interaction cost effect between the cost of providing SR and the cost of providing LRR.
 That is, the cost of providing both forms of reserve is generally higher than the sum of providing each reserve separately.
 The difference between these two quantities is labelled as the Interaction Cost.

-Following consultation with the IMO, it was determined that the availability cost of providing spinning reserve should be the Base SR availability cost plus the Interaction cost of providing both SR and LRR, allocated proportionally to the average level of SR required across the study horizon relative to the sum of the SR and LRR requirements.
+Following consultation with the IMO, it was determined that the availability cost of providing SR should be the Base SR availability cost4 plus the Interaction cost of providing both SR and LRR, allocated proportionally to the average level of SR required across the study horizon relative to the sum of the SR and LRR requirements.